Chess in Armenia: Soviet period

 Chess in Armenia was institutionalized after the establishment of Soviet rule in 1920.
-In 1926–27, by the initiative of chemist Simon Hovyan (1869–1942), sections about chess started appearing in many Armenian newspapers.
-Hovyan contributed to the popularization of chess in Armenia by giving lectures about the game and translating books by Emanuel Lasker, Ilya Maizelis (ru), and Yakov Rokhlin (ru) into Armenian.
+In 1926-27, chemist Simon Hovyan (1869-1942) spearheaded an initiative to introduce sections dedicated to chess in numerous Armenian newspapers.
+He played a crucial role in the widespread popularization of the game by providing lectures on the rules and strategy of chess, as well as translating books by Emanuel Lasker, Ilya Maizelis (ru), and Yakov Rokhlin (ru) into Armenian.

 The first chess competitions were held in 1927, when the Armenian Chess Federation was founded.
 Until 1934 chess players from Armenia competed in the Transcaucasian championship.
 In 1934 the first Armenian Chess Championship was held in Yerevan.
 Genrikh Kasparyan became its winner.
 In later years Kasparyan won the championship nine times and became the most-titled Armenian chess player with ten national championship wins.
 The women's championship was also held the same year, Sirush Makints and Margarita Mirza-Avagian shared the champion title.
 The first Armenian chess club was founded in Yerevan in 1936.
 Chess clubs were also founded in Leninakan (now Gyumri) and Kirovakan (now Vanadzor) in the 1950s.
 By the early 1980s all towns and districts (rayons) of Soviet Armenia had chess clubs.

 Chess became particularly popular with the unprecedented success of Tigran Petrosian in the 1960s.
 Born in Tiflis, the current capital of Armenia's neighbor Georgia, he started his ascent in Armenia with a 1946 victory at the national championship.
 He then won the Soviet champion title four times (1959, 1961, 1969, 1975).
 In 1963 Petrosian became the World Chess Champion, defeating Mikhail Botvinnik, another Soviet representative.
 Petrosian's victory not only popularized the game of chess, but also "led to an outpouring of patriotic fervour" in the smallest Soviet republic.
 "From that moment on, chess became a national obsession."
 Many couples named their sons Tigran, after Petrosian.
 Besides being World Champion for six years (1963 to 1969), Petrosian won the Chess Olympiad nine times with the Soviet team (1958 to 1974).

 The USSR Chess Championship was held in Yerevan twice, in 1962 and 1975.

 In 1962, there were 30,000 chess players in Soviet Armenia, as well as 3,000 instructors and judges.
 By 1986 the number of chess players had increased to 50,000, including three grandmasters: Rafael Vaganian, Smbat Lputian, and Arshak Petrosian.
 In the late Soviet period, Rafael Vaganian (1989) and Artashes Minasian (1991) became Soviet Champions.
 Vaganian also won the Olympiad with the Soviet team twice in 1984 and 1986.